 "It is hardly necessary to say that where there is a choice of two equally concordant theories, the simpler of the two is the more likely to be the true one." - Petrie.

-The perimeter of the Great Pyramid is 1000 yards.
-Exactly as designed.
+The perimeter of the Great Pyramid is 1000 yards, exactly one second of the earth's rotation.

 Petrie and Cole measured 1007.7 British yards.